deepanshu1101/Spotify-Clone/README.md

 # Spotify-Clone
-spotify clone for music playing
+spotify clone for listening songs and podcast.